aneesh87/HashtagRecommenderSystem/README.md

 To access Spark Cluster UI: http://152.46.19.126:8080

+To access Solr UI: http://152.46.18.227:8983/solr/

-**Pending Tasks**
+**Completed Tasks**

 1. Clean hadoop cluster
-2. Add 3.5 days of data
+2. Added 2.5 days of data
-3. Run Spark job on 3.5 days of data
+3. Ran Spark job on all the data
 4. Analyze global trends (top trending hastags) filter them and store in CSV (text,hashtag,trend) format.
-5. Setup Solr cluster 3 nodes should be more than sufficient --important at this stage
+5. Setup Solr cluster on 2 nodes and Zookeeper on one
-6. Index terding tags' csv into Solr  --Prototype ready
+6. Index terding tags' csv into Solr
-7. Develop Front End UI and query Solr for suggestions.
+7. Developed Front End UI and query Solr for suggestions.

-1. Solr part is ready and works on the single node machine. recomender-schema.xml is the solr schema file and also has the query that the UI should make inorder to get the recommeded hashtags.

 **Preliminary Results**